mediacms-io/mediacms/docs/admins_docs.md

 ### Easy Install - Single Server

 Easy install is the recommended way to do a new single-server installation, and is intended for fresh Ubuntu Server 20/22/24 or Debian Bullseye/Bookworm/Trixie installations.
+It should only be used on a system which has none of MediaCMS services running.
+For upgrades, see the "Upgrades" section below.

 For the trusting folks, it requires just a single command:
 ```bash